AlexanderGarifullin/competitive-programming/README.md

 # competitive-programming
-Source codes of my solutions for any competitive programming problems
+My solutions and templates for solving and preparing competitive programming problem